 It means the space we have – our home – becomes versatile and multi-purpose.
 Much thought goes into creating a home, with every piece serving a number of functions.
-As more people chose to work from home or are forced to for personal or financial reasons, redundancy, illness or to spend more time with the family and in their own environment, each piece of furniture serves different purposes.
+As more people chose to work from home or are forced to for personal or financial reasons, redundancy, illness or simply to spend more time with the family, each piece of furniture serves different purposes.

 And so it is with the Scandi home: Scandis don’t simply buy a dining table for dining purposes.
 The dining table has to work and look the part with a laptop on top too.
-It has to support the creative space, the modern day answer to the ‘kitchen table’ from where so many start-up businesses have taken flight.
+It has to support the creative space and become the modern day answer to the ‘kitchen table’ from where so many start-up businesses have taken flight.

 Picture by Agnieszca Boeske

 The days when you needed to rent space in an office block with a landline to be accepted in the business community are over.
 The 2020 style board meeting is just as likely to be held at the kitchen or dining table in the CEO’s home (small and start-ups) as on the 17th floor of a glass building.
 The internet has shaken up old received ideas of the business world and helped create the ‘from the ground up’ style of leadership.
 So how do you create the perfect live/work space at home?

 Creating a Personalised Work Space – How to Transform Your Home

 Before setting up Working From Home Inc. there are some questions you may want to ask yourself to help you create the right environment.
 How tempting it is to just switch on the computer and crash on the sofa, in our dressing gown, with a cup of tea and play ‘working from home’ for a couple of hours.
 It rarely works in the long run.
 It’s not an aesthetically pleaseing experience or motivating.

 Work from home space has to please ourselves, be welcoming to colleagues and clients, be safe, as much on brand as possible (more of which later) and comfortable.
-Whether your work is computer based or physical – ie a workshop with instruments, clay or something else which can be messy and in which case you may need an extra, separate room – here are some questions to ask yourself to help you prepare:
+Whether your work is computer based or physical – ie a workshop with instruments, clay or something else which can be messy and in which case you may need an extra, separate room – here are some questions to ask yourself to help prepare:

 Furniture: Top Tips on How to Get Comfortable Working from Home

-- ==> Your chair: How does it integrate with the decor – and how comfortable is it to use for hours a day in front of your computer?
-A ‘homey’ chair may not be comfortable or healthy to sit in for hours at a time, but an ergonomic chair doesn’t look fabulous at home either.
+- ==> Your chair: How does it integrate with the decor – and how comfortable is it to use for several hours a day in front of your computer?
+A ‘homey’ chair may not be comfortable or healthy to sit in for long hours, but an ergonomic chair doesn’t look fabulous at home either.
 Getting up every twenty minutes to stretch your legs or make a cup of tea as you’re mid-flow defeats the object of working at home.
 Sitting for a long time can hurt the bottom, particularly the sit bone but you can make it comfortable with the help of cushions that support the hamstring or sit bones.
-In fact, we have two such cushions which have revolutionised the time spent writing and working at our dining table.
+We have two such cushions which have revolutionised the time spent writing and working at our dining table.
 Check the sit bone cushion on Amazon here – or similar cushions below:

 - ==> The table – enormously important, as it is to function as both dining/kitchen table and office desk.
-The dining/kitchen table’s main function is to help create a home, but to pick a table that is hybrid and serves all puroses is key – and possible.
+The dining/kitchen table’s main function is to help create a home, but it is possible to have a table that serves both purposes: home and business.
 The Scandi solution is to get something minimal which transforms easily from a work surface into a dining table.
 Our own solution?
-Ikea, naturally…check out their white Ingatorp extendable table – super solid, sturdy, heavy, self-assembley (easy) and extendable (also easy):
+Ikea, naturally…check out their white Ingatorp extendable table – super solid, sturdy, heavy, self-assembly (easy) and extendable (also easy):

 - Chair and desk/table are the most important factors for comfort and health reasons and productivity.

 - Other key factors include the computer.
 Laptops are as good as desktops these days and far more practical for obvious reasons.
 Help transfer your home into an office in a second and vice versa.
+Consider posture.

 Picture by Emma Matthews